Skip to content

 Gold has connotations of wealth, scarcity, and status.
 It can also have a sports vibe.
 Because only the winners get the gold, after all.

 We also associate gold with marriage (wedding rings) and with durability.
-It’s also a pretty standard material in cell phones.
+Durability?
+Why, yes, since it’s hard to dissolve gold.
+You need to use aqua regia.
+Gold is also a pretty standard material in cell phones.

 Color Theory – Silver